 If the same documents (or codes) are added on different computers to different projects, then they all have different IDs.
 Rather than being merged when you merge all projects, they are added.
 Thus, the merged project contains duplicates.
 You can merge duplicated codes yourself, but you cannot merge duplicated documents!
 If this happens, you need to manually transfer all coding that has been done from the duplicated documents.
 See Team Work for further information.

 How to add documents

-Click on the Add Documents button in the Home tab, or click on the dialog box launcher (drop-down arrow), or drag- and-drop them from the File Manager either onto the document display area or the ribbon.
+Click on the Add Documents button in the Home tab, click on the drop-down arrow, or drag- and-drop them from the Windows Explorer either onto the document display area or the ribbon.